 Do I feel a sense of generosity in my everyday life?

-Is there anything I’m too afraid to do to outgrow?
+Is there anything I’m too afraid to do or outgrow?

 Is it okay to be who I am today?

 Don’t ask what the world needs.
-Ask what makes you come alive, and go do it.
+Ask what makes you come alive, and go do that.
 Because what the world needs is people who have come alive. ~ Howard Thurman